 - Contains the toxin known as Chlorophyllum molybdites, which can give nausea or vomiting.

-Hawk Wings Mushrooms, Sarcodon Imbricatus is a large and meaty type of mushroom belonging to the tooth fungus group.
-Hawk wings are dark brown with a smooth cap and they have a thick flesh that is also brown in color.
+Hawk Wings Mushrooms, Sarcodon Imbricatus is a large and meaty belonging to the tooth fungus group.
+Hawk wings are dark brown with a smooth cap and have thick flesh that is also brown in color.

 - Hawk wing mushrooms have an oblong shape that can grow up to 5 inches long.
 The stem is short and stout, which looks like beef jerky or shoe leather, but with an unpleasant smell.
 However, Hawk wings can be eaten after boiling them several times until they lose their intense flavor.